Melanie Wood: Awards

 In 2002, she received the Alice T. Schafer Prize from the Association for Women in Mathematics.

 In 2003, Wood graduated from Duke University where she won a Gates Cambridge Scholarship, Fulbright fellowship (declined to accept the Gates Cambridge Scholarship), and a National Science Foundation graduate fellowship, in addition to becoming the first American woman and second woman overall to be named a Putnam Fellow in 2002.

 During the 2003–2004 school year, she studied at Cambridge University.
 She was also named the Deputy Leader of the U.S. team that finished second overall at the 2005 International Mathematical Olympiad.

 In 2004, she won the Morgan Prize for work in two topics, Belyi-extending maps and P-orderings, making her the first woman to win this award.

 In 2012, she became a fellow of the American Mathematical Society.

 In 2017, she received an NSF CAREER Award.

 In 2018, she received the AWM-Microsoft Research Prize in Algebra and Number Theory from the Association for Women in Mathematics.

 From 2019 to 2021, Wood was an American Mathematical Society (AMS) Council member at large.

 In 2021, she received the NSF Alan T. Waterman Award.

 In 2022, she was awarded a MacArthur Fellowship.

+In 2024, she was elected into the American academy of Arts and Sciences.

+In 2025, she was awarded the PECASE.

+In 2025, she was elected into the National Academy of Sciences.